-The BNSF disabled remote power set as we went by it.
+The disabled remote power set as we went by it.

 BNSF motive power at the Commerce Engine Facility.

-The train took the big curve at Norwalk.
+The train rounded the large big curve at Norwalk.

-Surfliner 769 next went by us on the way to Los Angeles and then Goleta.
+Pacific Surfliner 769 next passed us on the way to Los Angeles and then Goleta.

-The Red Flags for westbound train movements.
-The train ran through Buena Park and on into Fullerton.
+The red flags for westbound train movements as we continued and ran through Buena Park and on to Fullerton.

-The train turns onto the Metrolink San Diego Sub.
-We headed on down to Anaheim where four more passengers joined our group.
+The train turned onto the Metrolink San Diego Subdivision and we headed to Anaheim where four more passengers joined our group.

-The Santa Ana River on a beautiful late January winter morning.
+The Santa Ana River on a beautiful late January morning.

 Two young railfans enjoying the vestibule.

-The train took the "S" curve across the Santiago Creek.
+The train took the "S" curve across Santiago Creek.

 After the station stop there, we left Santa Ana behind.

-The train took the curve to head to Tustin and Irvine.
-I returned to the Dome and enjoyed the ride under the glass until Laguna Niguel when we took a table down stairs because more people would be boarding in San Juan Capistrano so those people could enjoy the ride in the dome.
-After our San Juan Capistrano stop we headed to the surf.
+Taking the curve to head to Tustin and Irvine.
+I returned to the dome and enjoyed the ride under the glass until Laguna Niguel, when we took a table down stairs because more people would be boarding in San Juan Capistrano, so those people could enjoy the ride in the dome.
+After our San Juan Capistrano stop, we headed to the surf.

 The first view of the beautiful Pacific Ocean.

-My favorite USA Flag display in the United States of America.
+My favorite American Flag display in the United States of America.

 The surf along San Clemente Beach.